Oak Tyres logo

 Your tyres are your vehicle’s only contact with the road, making them one of the most crucial components when it comes to safety and performance.
 Regular checks are essential, especially after a period of inactivity, to ensure a safe and trouble-free journey.

-- Inspect tyre pressures: Under-inflated tyres wear unevenly, reduce fuel efficiency, and can impact braking performance.
-Always check your pressures against your vehicle’s specifications, ideally once a month, and definitely before undertaking long trips.
+• Inspect tyre pressures: Under-inflated tyres wear unevenly, reduce fuel efficiency, and can impact braking performance.
+Always check your tyre pressures against your vehicle’s specifications, ideally once a month, and always before taking long trips.
 If you need to carry a heavier load than normal, such as luggage or extra passengers, refer to your vehicle’s manual for the recommended tyre pressure adjustment and change accordingly.

 Top up your fluids

-- Engine oil: The oil in your vehicle’s engine serves a whole slew of functions: it lubricates the moving parts, helps act as a sealant against debris, cools the engine, reduces wear and tear, and helps prevent engine corrosion.
+• Engine oil: The oil in your vehicle’s engine lubricates all the moving parts, helps to act as a sealant against debris, cools the engine, reduces wear and tear, and helps prevent corrosion.
 To check your oil levels, park your car on a flat surface and leave until the engine is cool.
 Use the dipstick to check the oil levels – if it is on the low side, top up with the manufacturer-recommended oil type.
 And if your last oil change was a while ago, it may be worth booking in with your local garage.

-- Engine coolant: Coolant keeps your engine from overheating and prevents avoidable damage.
-When the engine is cool, visually inspect the coolant reservoir and check your coolant levels are between the maximum and minimum levels.
+• Engine coolant: Coolant keeps your engine from overheating and prevents avoidable damage.
+When the engine is cool, inspect the coolant reservoir and check that your coolant levels are between the maximum and minimum levels.
 If it is below the minimum line, top it up with the correct coolant mixture specified in your vehicle’s manual.

 Check your lights